Simplified decision making in the belief space using belief sparsification: Additional loss bounds

 We present here additional techniques to bound the loss between a decision problem $\mathcal{P} \doteq \left(b,\mathcal{U},J\right)$, and its simplified version $\mathcal{P}_s \doteq \left(b_s,\mathcal{U},J\right)$, which uses a sparse belief approximation, created with Algorithm~\ref{alg:sparsification}.

-\subsection{Pre-Solution Guarantees: Rank-1~Updates}
+\subsection{Pre-solution guarantees: rank-1~updates}

-We remind again that according to Lemma~\ref{trm:loss-bound} in Section~\ref{sec:guarantees-general}, we can use (a bound of) the offset between the problem and its simplification, to derive a loss bound.
+We remind again that according to Lemmas~\ref{trm:loss-bound-pre}~and~\ref{trm:loss-bound-post} in Section~\ref{sec:guarantees-general}, we can use (a bound of) the offset between the problem and its simplification, to derive a loss bound.
 In Section~\ref{sec:dmuu-var-selection}, we proved that sparsification of the uninvolved variables always results in zero offset, and hence zero loss.
-Now, we show that under certain conditions, we can derive an offset bound also when sparsifying involved variables.
+Now, we show that under additional restrictions, we can derive an offset bound also when sparsifying involved variables.

-Assume that for every action $u \in\mathcal{U}$ the corresponding collective Jacocian $\bm U \in\mathbb{R}^{1\times N}$ contains only a single row, i.e. rank-1 information updates.
+Assume that for every action $u \in\mathcal{U}$ the corresponding collective Jacocian $\bm U \in\mathbb{R}^{1\times N}$ contains only a single row, i.e., rank-1 information updates.
 This can be the case, for example, in sensor placement problems with scalar measurements (like temperature).
 Now, let us analyze the simplification offset: \begin{flushright}

-\end{flushright} \changedAdded{The logarithm is a monotonously increasing concave function, thus, every $a,b \in \mathbb{R}$ and $c\geq0$ satisfy
+\end{flushright} The logarithm is a monotonously increasing concave function, thus, every $a,b \in \mathbb{R}$ and $c\geq0$ satisfy

 In other words, the difference in the function value between a pair of inputs decreases, when the inputs equally grow.
 Surely, $0 \leq \bm U \bm \Lambda^{-1}_s \bm U^T$, since $\bm \Lambda^{-1}_s$ is positive semi-definite.
 Thus, we may choose $a = 1+ \bm U (\bm \Lambda^{-1}-\bm \Lambda^{-1}_s) \bm U^T,\, b = 1$, and $c = \bm U \bm \Lambda^{-1}_s \bm U^T $.
-Therefore,}
+Therefore,